 Most dog owners tend to buy dog collars and leashes, just considering the safety of the dog.

-So they don’t realize that sturdy collars and leashes extremely uncomfortable for them.
+So they don’t realize that sturdy collars and leashes are extremely uncomfortable for them.
 In fact, oversized gears can make small dogs feel annoyed.

 Moreover, the weight of the clasp and thickness of the leash can make them feel like a heavy tire around your dog’s neck.

-So your dog more likely to refuse walking and lay down.
+So your dog is more likely to refuse walking and lay down.
 Maybe they have bad memories of collars and leashes during their training period.

 Choose the lightest collar and leash to which are safe for your dog.
 If you are still using training collars that have left bad memories for your dog, replace them.